mattereppe/otupy/docs/source/ctxd/5_19_consumer.rst

-5.17 Consumer
+5.19 Consumer
 =============

 The Consumer provides all the networking parameters to connect to an OpenC2 Consumer.
+Despite of the name, it indeed points to an actuator.

-Type: Consumer (Record)
+Type: :py:class:`~otupy.profiles.ctxd.data.consumer.Consumer` (:py:class:`~otupy.types.base.record.Record`)

 .. list-table::